 By implementing these measures and maintaining a proactive cybersecurity posture, businesses can significantly reduce the risk of falling victim to fraud, scams, or other cyber threats.

-You can choose to get daily or weekly alerts for a year about the financial performance of selected businesses.
-These alerts will keep you updated on important issues, such as court judgments and management changes that may affect a company's credit score or risk profile.
+You have the option to receive alerts on a daily or weekly basis for 12 months regarding the financial performance of businesses that you have selected.
+These alerts will provide important updates, including details on county court judgments and management changes that could affect a company's credit score or risk profile.

-Discover how our team of experts can support your small business with comprehensive Company Credit Reports and Monitoring services, available domestically and internationally, covering 240 countries worldwide.
+Discover how our team of experts can support your small business with comprehensive business credit checks and monitoring services, available domestically and internationally, covering 240 countries worldwide.
 To learn more, call us at 01494 790600 or email us instead.